kptdev/kpt/docs/fn/run.md

         data:
           foo: bar

-- Additionally, `functions` may be discovered implicitly by putting them in `run` *source*.

-        # run the my-fn, configured with foo=bar -- fn is declared in the input
-        kpt fn run DIR/

-        # DIR/functions/some.yaml
-        apiVersion: v1
-        kind: ConfigMap
-        metdata:
-          annotations:
-            config.kubernetes.io/function: |
-              container:
-                image: gcr.io/example.com/my-fn
-        data:
-          foo: bar

-- `functions` which are nested under some sub directory are scoped only to Resources under that same sub directory.
-This allows fine grain control over how `functions` are executed.

-         Example: gcr.io/example.com/my-fn is scoped to Resources in stuff/ and is NOT scoped to Resources in apps/
-             .
-             ├── stuff
-             │   ├── inscope-deployment.yaml
-             │   ├── stuff2
-             │   │     └── inscope-deployment.yaml
-             │   └── functions # functions in this dir are scoped to stuff/...
-             │       └── some.yaml
-             └── apps
-                 ├── not-inscope-deployment.yaml
-                 └── not-inscope-service.yaml

-- Multiple `functions` may be specified.
+    You may declare multiple functions.
 If they are specified in the same file they will be run in the same order that they are specified.

-- `functions` may define their own API input types - these may be client-side equivalents of CRDs.
+    Functions may define their own API input types - these may be client-side equivalents of CRDs.

           kpt fn run DIR/

           # DIR/functions/some.yaml
           apiVersion: v1
           kind: ConfigMap
           metdata:
             annotations:
               config.kubernetes.io/function: |
                 container:
                   image: gcr.io/example.com/my-fn
           data:
             foo: bar
           ---
           apiVersion: v1
           kind: MyType
           metdata:
             annotations:
               config.kubernetes.io/function: |
                 container:
                   image: gcr.io/example.com/other-fn
           spec:
             field:
               nestedField: value

-#### Arguments:

-  DIR:
-    Path to local directory.

-#### KPT Functions:
+#### Developing functions

-  `kpt functions` are specified as Kubernetes types containing a `metadata.annotations.[config.kubernetes.io/function]` field specifying an image for the container to run.
-This image tells run how to invoke the container.

-  Example kpt function:

-	# in file example/fn.yaml
-	apiVersion: fn.example.com/v1beta1
-	kind: ExampleFunctionKind
-	metadata:
-	  annotations:
-	    config.kubernetes.io/function: |
-	      container:
-	        # function is invoked as a container running this image
-	        image: gcr.io/example/examplefunction:v1.0.1
-	    config.kubernetes.io/local-config: "true" # tools should ignore this
-	spec:
-	  configField: configValue

-  In the preceding example, 'kpt cfg run example/' would identify the function by the `metadata.annotations.[config.kubernetes.io/function]` field.
-It would then write all Resources in the directory to a container stdin (running the `gcr.io/example/examplefunction:v1.0.1` image).
-It would then write the container stdout back to example/, replacing the directory file contents.

 There are several projects that may be used to quickly develop `kpt functions`: